azsk/AzTS-docs/Control coverage/Feature/RedisCache.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to get all Redis caches in the specified subscription: /subscriptions/{subscriptionId}/providers/Microsoft.Cache/Redis?api-version=2018-03-01 <br />
+- REST API to get all Redis caches in the specified subscription: /subscriptions/{subscriptionId}/providers/Microsoft.Cache/Redis?api-version=2018-03-01 <br />
 **Properties:** properties.redisConfiguration, properties.Sku

 <br />